 If you have a double-sided, see-thru, or corner fireplace, you'll need gas logs that are beautiful from all openings.
 Our see-thru fireplace gas log sets offer a realistic view from virtually any angle.
 The multi-sided gas logs we provide by Rasmussen, RealFyre, and Empire Comfort Systems are beautifully crafted and include detailed painting with multi-dimensional highlighting.
 They are made from a durable ceramic fiber and molded from real logs like oak, pine, driftwood, aspen, and ponderosa!

-Each gas log set comes with the timbers, a see-thru grate, see-thru burner, sand, fire embers, aluminum connector, volcanic cinders, brass cap, brass elbow, and standard orifice.
+Each gas log set comes with the timbers, a see-thru grate, see-thru burner, sand, fire embers, an aluminum connector, volcanic cinders, a brass cap, a brass elbow, and a standard orifice.
 We also offer 4 different valve options, as well as pilot control and damper stop add ons.

 Some of our vented and vent-free see-thru gas log sets are made from refractory cement, which allows the logs to be molded from casts of actual timbers, giving them a high definition appearance.
 This also makes them resistant to the intense heat from gas fires.
 A typical small refractory cement gas log set (16 to 24 inches wide) weighs around 50 pounds without the burner.